The Post-Trend Era: Why Modern Clients are Choosing Subtlety Over ‘Wow’

 The Design Case for Softness

-The shift away from dramatic color is often framed as a choice to use less.
+The shift away from dramatic color is often framed as a choice to use less of it.
 It isn't.
 It is choosing differently — and the design challenge it presents is considerably greater than the challenge of executing a high-contrast result.

 The colorist working at this level is thinking beyond the appointment in front of her.
 She is thinking about week twelve — how the root will read as it grows, how the tone will age, how the overall impression will evolve from the result that left the salon to the result the client lives with.
 That kind of thinking produces color that is not dramatic the day it's done.
 It becomes quieter and more beautiful over time.